VISION: Journey

 Process

 I was at the Charlotte airport when I started racking my brain for art directions.
 Our then-Marketing Director, Zoya Rizvi suggested to me that I make the ‘O’ in Journey into a fingerprint, and then the idea of being very laissez-faire with the art direction popped up in my head.
 I wanted all my designers to bring their own unique styles to the table.
-This, ideally, reflected the uniqueness of all people’s individual journeys.
-All the authors and artists contributed pieces that spoke to their individual journeys, and it was nice to give my designers a similar opportunity visually.

 The magazine was made mostly in Adobe InDesign and took the better part of our Winter semester.
 It was a lot of far from easy and far from smooth — especially since this was my first time doing anything like this — but it was also a ton of fun.
 It would have been a lot more work without the help of Mariana Ramirez-Zablah, our Executive Creative Director; Camila Rodriguez, the Creative Operations Director; and Mayukha Pelluri, our Writing and Editing Director.
 Thanks guys!